N.B.: This post is long, but mainly because the steps are thoroughly explained. The process is not all that long.

 Stopping the VNC Server

-Once you are done using VASSAL, you should stop the VNC server.
+Once you are done using VASSAL, simply quit the VASSAL application in the X session, which will automatically close that session.
+If that doesn’t work for you, you should stop the VNC server.
 In the Termux app execute

 to stop the VNC server.
 The VNC client will be disconnected automatically and you can close that app too.